rafalmilichiewicz/morcin/README.md

 ### Prerequisites

-To install this software and be able to run it, you need to install packages from requirements.txt
+To install this software and be able to run it, you need to install packages from requirements.txt and run mysql server

 ### Installing the Application